playframework/playframework/documentation/manual/releases/migration24/GlobalSettings.md

 }
 ```

-* `GlobalSettings.onLoadConfig`: Specify all configuration in your config file or create your own ApplicationLoader (see [[GuiceApplicationBuilder.loadConfig|JavaDependencyInjection#advanced-extending-the-guiceapplicationloader]]).
+* `GlobalSettings.onLoadConfig`: Specify all configuration in your config file or create your own ApplicationLoader (see [[GuiceApplicationBuilder.loadConfig|JavaDependencyInjection#Advanced:-Extending-the-GuiceApplicationLoader]]).

 * `GlobalSettings.filters`: Create a class that inherits from [`HttpFilters`](api/java/play/http/HttpFilters.html), and provide an implementation for `HttpFilter.filters`.
 Read [[Http Filters|JavaHttpFilters]] for more information.